 Proof Points: Research findings to use when advocating for the marketing approaches you know are right.

 Talk about a perennial challenge!
 Inadequate time and budget remain the two primary hurdles to nonprofits’ marketing impact.
-But thanks to the 1,600+ nonprofit marketing and fundraising staff members surveyed 2016 Nonprofit Communications Trends Report, we now know more.
+But thanks to the 1,600+ nonprofit communications and fundraising staff members surveyed for the 2016 Nonprofit Communications Trends Report, we now know more.

 My friend and colleague Kivi Leroux Miller, over at Nonprofit Marketing Guide, provides a wonderful service for nonprofit marketers like us—her annual report of trends in the field.

 I urge you to take ten minutes right now to respond to her 2015 Nonprofit Communications Trends Survey.

 What you’ll get in return:

 - Special preview webinar on 2015 trends for survey takers ONLY (you’ll know the trends almost a full month before anyone else!)

 - Full report of survey findings, unparalleled for:

 - Getting some fresh ideas, ones you never would have thought of